sbs001/parkbot/README.md

 # Parkbot :robot:

-In this application you can get parking spaces according to location and hourly price.
+In this application you can get parking spots according to location and hourly price.

 ## Enviroment